Bearpaw11/capstoneFrontend/README.md

 This is the front end for my capstone project.
 This is built using CSS, Bootsrtap and Javascript

 This app was made for music lovers that are looking for a place to digitally organize their record collection.
 This app allows users to enter information about a record they own and digitally store the record in their collection.
-Users may also create a wish list for record they want to add in to their collection in the future.
+Users may also create a wish list for a record they want to add to their collection in the future.
 Users may update and delete records as needed.

 Track That Track (c) Value Proposition: